mzalevski/aiohttp-psql-restapi/Readme.md

 ### API is not prone to SQL injection due to use of parameterized queries

+### you might want to add the following to the docker-compose.yaml for development

+`volumes: - ./app:/usr/src/app`

 ### API docs

 GET /pets (?type=dog, ?shelterId=bd09b2f0-c274-11e9-963b-6b7b4dc28ba0)